Silence-worker-02/Golang_Empirical_Analysis/README.md

 # Golang_Empirical_Analysis
-This repository is implement and result of A Large-Scale Empirical Study on Semantic Versioning in Golang Ecosystem
+This repository is provide the scripts and technical documentation of Empirical Analysis of Vulnerabilities Life Cycle in Golang Ecosystem.